 Preston is a tiny town located in the state of Oklahoma.
 With a population of 169 people and just one neighborhood, Preston is the 341st largest community in Oklahoma.

-Because occupations involving physical labor dominate the local economy, Preston is generally considered to be a blue-collar town.
-35.09% of the Preston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Preston is a blue-collar town, with 35.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Preston is a town of professionals, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Preston who work in teaching (26.32%), sales jobs (14.04%), and office and administrative support (8.77%).

-The population of Preston overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Preston, 23.16% have at least a bachelor's degree.
+The education level of Preston citizens is a little higher than the average for US cities and towns: 23.16% of adults in Preston have at least a bachelor's degree.

 The per capita income in Preston in 2022 was $27,579, which is middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,316 for a family of four.
 However, Preston contains both very wealthy and poor people as well.